OpenNebula/docs/source/management_and_operations/backups/operations.rst

    LAST_INCREMENT_ID="-1"
    MODE="INCREMENT"

-Equivalently you can use Suntone, simply go to the VM and the Conf tab:
+Equivalently you can use Sunstone, simply go to the VM and the Conf tab:

 |vm_cfg|